Oyemacho/Employee-Attrition/README.md

-# Employee-Attrition
+# Employee Attrition Analysis - Company X
 Creating a Machine learning model to predict Employee Attrition in a company Using Python and other machine learning algorithms

-# Employee Attrition Analysis - Company X

 ## Introduction
 Employee attrition refers to the natural loss of employees through processes such as retirement, resignation, position elimination, personal health issues, or other similar reasons.
 This reduction in workforce size and strength can lead to increased job duties for the remaining employees, potentially resulting in lower productivity for the company.